hotwax/oms-documentation/user-manuals/business-process-models/transferorderlifecycle.md

 - **Between Stores:** In cases where one store has excess inventory that another store requires, transfer orders can be used to transfer inventory directly between stores, optimizing stock levels across the retail network.
 - **Store to Warehouse:** Sometimes, stores might need to return excess or unsold inventory back to the warehouse for consolidation or redistribution.
 Transfer orders facilitate this movement from the stores back to the warehouse.

-To explain the transfer order lifecycle BPM, we've opted NetSuite as the ERP system, Shopify for eCommerce, and HotWax Commerce for the OMS because most of our customers use this tech stack.
+To explain the Transfer Order Lifecycle BPM, we've opted NetSuite as the ERP system, Shopify for eCommerce, and HotWax Commerce for the OMS because most of our customers use this tech stack.

 ## Warehouse to Store Transfer Orders

-### 1. Transfer Orders Created in NetSuite
+### 1. Transfer orders created in NetSuite

 - Warehouse managers create transfer orders in NetSuite, specifying the source location as warehouse and the destination location as store.
 These transfer orders are automatically assigned a **“Pending Fulfillment”** status.